reimagined/resolve/packages/resolve-redux/README.md

 ```

 ### `connectViewModel`
-  A higher-order component (HOC), which automatically subscribes/unsubscribes to/from a view model by aggregateIds and fetch a view model state.
+  A higher-order component (HOC), used to automatically subscribe/unsubscribe to/from View Model updates, and access the aggregate commands by `aggregateIds`.

 ```js
 import { connect } from 'react-redux'